I Own My House Outright and Want a Loan: Is It Possible? | 2025

 How to choose a loan on a home you own outright

-Although you have several options when getting a loan on a home you own outright, the right mortgage depends on your specific goals.
-Here’s how to choose the best loan for your financial situation.
+Although you have several options when getting a loan on a home you own outright, the right choice depends on your specific goals.
+Here’s how to choose the best loan for your financial situation:

 Verify your home equity loan eligibility.
 Start here